acidpixie/php-final-project/README.md

 + Shop and Cart Funtion
 + Store location using an Iframe
 + Products and Users saved in a mySQL database
++ Complete purchase process only available on login